 Darren McGavin was born William Lyle Richardson on May 7, 1922, in Spokane, WA, to Grace Mitton (Bogart) and Reed D. Richardson.
 His mother was from Ontario, Canada.
 He was trained in NYC at the Neighborhood Playhouse and the Actors Studio.
-He had a few minor uncredited roles before he landed the key role of Louie the drug pusher in The Man with the Golden Arm(1955) directed by Otto Preminger another great classic periodically shown here on Transistortv.com
+He had a few minor uncredited roles before he landed the key role of Louie the drug pusher in The Man with the Golden Arm(1955) directed by Otto Preminger another great classic from the film files of Transistortv.com

 Through the 60s he stayed busy with more film roles in movies like The Great Sioux Massacre, The Outsider, The Challengers and The Tribe.
 He also was a guest star in dozens of TV shows, including Gunsmoke, Dr. Kildare, Mission: Impossible and The Man from U.N.C.L.E.